 The output isn't bad, but we might want to improve it.
 For example, we might want to label university degrees as an entity.
 We can do that in a simple rule-based manner with RegexNER.
 Here's a simple example.

 The simplest rule file has two tab-separated fields on a line.
+(Note that you must have a tab character between the text and the category.
+Other spaces will not do.)
 The first field contains a sequence of one or more space-separated regular expressions.
 If the regular expressions match a sequence of tokens, the tokens will be relabeled as the category in the second column.
 So our first RegexNER file is:

 Bachelor of (Arts|Laws|Science|Engineering) DEGREE

-and we now run with this command, adding RegexNER:
+and we now run with this command, adding RegexNER to the list of annotators:

 java -mx1g -cp '*' edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators 'tokenize,ssplit,pos,lemma,ner,regexner' -file JuliaGillard.txt -regexner.mapping jg-regexner.txt